 - Organic Juice-Grade Apples (these are a seasonal item sold at a discount due to some “problem,” eg. size, appearance, etc., but are fine for eating – we also use them to make dried apples and applesauce)

 - Organic Butternut Squash (these store well but can also be frozen to make butternut squash soup)

-- Azure Market Organics Blanched Almond Flour
+- Azure Market Organics Blanched Almond Flour (or transitional almond flour)

 - Azure Market Organics Arrowroot Powder

 - Azure Market Organics Black Beans (I soak these overnight and cook big batches which I then freeze in gallon-sized bags for convenience)

 - Azure Market Organics Buckwheat Groat Grits

 - Azure Market Organics Raw Large Cashew Pieces